It’s time for a delicious zong zi

 Zong zi is basically sticky rice wrapped skilfully in reed leaves and tied with a string.
 It can be as simple as that, or as complicated as stuffing tons of ingredients in it.

-In Hong Kong, people would put pork, beans, mushrooms, salted egg yolks, peas, peanuts, scallops, and shrimps inside zong zi.
+In Hong Kong, people love to put pork, beans, mushrooms, salted egg yolks, peas, peanuts, scallops, and shrimps inside zong zi.
 One zong zi like that is a full meal.
-I always had fun eating a huge zong zi like that.
-As it was filled with goodies, it gave me the feeling that I was hunting treasures in my plate.
-I kept digging up all the wonderful stuff as I ate, and never knew what would come up next!
+I’ve always had fun eating a huge zong zi like that.
+As it is filled with goodies, it gives me the feeling that I am hunting treasures in my plate.
+I keep digging up all the wonderful stuff as I eat, and never know what is coming up next!

 While treasure hunting a big zong zi is fun, that does not diminish the enjoyment of a small and simple zong zi, just sticky rice with two or three big red dates in it.
 The wonderful flavour and the special texture of sticky rice are marvellous.
 And everyone loves dates.

 In Hong Kong, some people like to dip their zong zi in soy sauce, while others like to dip in sugar.
 If you don’t like soy sauce or sugar, you can pick chilli sauce, vinegar, or honey.
 If anyone fancy guacamole and zong zi, I see no reason not to.
 Or just eat zong zi as they are, pure, simple and delicious.

 Cut the stings, unwrap the reed leaves, appreciate the wonderful sculpture made with sticky rice, move your chopsticks, and start to enjoy.